 Washington DC & Philadelphia Day Trip

-The tour includes a visit to the Iwo Jima Memorial, the Abraham Lincoln Memorial, and the monuments for the Korean and Vietnam Wars.
-Next, we view the White House and learn its history, followed by a visit to the Capitol.
+The tour begins at the Iwo Jima Memorial, followed by the Abraham Lincoln Memorial and stops at the monuments for the Korean and Vietnam Wars.

-After the main sights, you will have an hour of free time for lunch at a local restaurant.
-Post-lunch, we will resume our journey to Philadelphia, the first capital of the United States.
+After the sites of Washington, you will have an hour of free time for lunch at a local restaurant.
+Then, we'll return to the bus to travel to Philadelphia, the first capital of the United States.

-Finally, we begin our return journey at 6:30 pm, arriving back in Times Square at approximately 8:30 pm.
+Finally, at 6:30 pm we'll start our return journey to New York, arriving in Times Square around 8:30 pm.

 Excursion to Washington DC or Philadelphia

-If you want to have more time in each city, you can book the Washington DC tour or the Philadelphia tour separately.
+If you want more time in each city, you can book the Washington DC tour or the Philadelphia tour separately.

 Included